 I am a designer and maker with a strong belief that sustainable design does not have to result in a boring or compromised product.
 I hand make simple and elegant pieces which have won awards and are recognised for their imaginative use of an underused resource – coppiced hazel.

 Coppicing is a way of cutting and managing trees that provides an abundant source of timber, as well as creating a healthy and diverse woodland.
 I hand-harvest the coppiced hazel that I need each Winter and manage the woodland where it grows throughout the year.
 Hazel is just one of the wonderful British hard woods that I work with.
 Every board of every species of timber that I use is responsibly sourced.

-During my MA in Design, I focused on developing objects that use local materials and traditional techniques, with a contemporary and appealing aesthetic.
-These ideals are now at the centre of my practice, and I work with the belief that a more considered approach to design will steadily make for a more sustainable material culture than the one we have today.
+My vision is of a world where our woodlands are managed and people are engaged with nature.
+For this reason I design objects using sustainable materials, traditional and sometimes ancient techniques, with a contemporary aesthetic.
+I believe that a more considered approach to design will steadily make for a more sustainable material culture than the one we have today.